Bill seeks to cap annual rent increases for leased nursing home properties

 TRENTON — Lawmakers in the New Jersey Legislature are crafting a bill that would cap annual rental increases for nursing home operators that lease their space of operation.

 The bill intends to help limit hefty rental increases to nursing homes.
-Without capping increases, nursing homes could be forced to pay rental prices out of care market value, Laurie Facciarossa Brewer, New Jersey long-term care ombundsman.
+Without capping increases, nursing homes could be forced to pay rental prices out of care-market value, said Laurie Facciarossa Brewer, New Jersey's long-term care ombundsman.

 However, the bill allows for annual increases over that threshold for certain circumstances, such as for maintaining utilities or completing reasonable building renovations.